Bamorovat/Raico_IsaccSim/README.md

 ### 1. Install NVIDIA Driver

-Ensure the NVIDIA driver is installed.
-The recommended version is 535.129.03 for Linux.
-Since the
+Ensure the necessary packages are installed using the following commands:

 ```sh
 sudo apt-get update
 sudo apt install build-essential -y
 ```
+Ensure the NVIDIA driver is installed.
+The recommended version is 535.129.03 for Linux.

 Since NVIDIA installed before, **you can ignore the following steps**.
 If not, you can install the NVIDIA driver using the following commands:
 ```sh